altenwald/exampple/README.md

 use Exampple.ConnCase
 ```

-This macro let us to include and configure the basics to run all of the necessary tests for us and provide us more macros for assertion.
+This macro let us to include and configure the basics to run all of the necessary tests for us and provide us more macros for assertion (see below).

 ### Configuration